 However, there is an increasing number of distance education students who need to participate remotely through various forms of synchronous and asynchronous distance learning.
 Coupled with the desired content of an embedded systems class is the need for supporting distance education students.
-The number of students requiring distance education formatted courses continues to increase as more and more P. A. Laplante Great Valley School of Graduate Professional Studies Pennsylvania State University Malvern, Pennsylvania USA students are moving from traditional on-campus class attendance to remotely administered courses [11].
+The number of students requiring distance education formatted courses continues to increase as more and more students are moving from traditional on-campus class attendance to remotely administered courses [11].
 While many methods exist for delivering the lecture session to distance education students, a significant challenge is the delivery of the laboratory sections remotely.